Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: EXPERIMENTAL RESULTS AND ANALYSES

+We conducted comparative experiments on the runtime of our method to rigorously evaluate its efficiency in 3D place recognition.
+First, we performed a theoretical time complexity analysis for each major module of our framework, including implicit representation construction, voxel-based indexing, structural segmentation, descriptor generation, and retrieval.
+This analysis provides a clear understanding of the computational characteristics and scalability of each component.
+Subsequently, we empirically measured the average computation time of each module across all sequences.
+The detailed breakdown of the per-module average runtime is reported in the supplementary material.

-We conducted comparative experiments on the runtime of our method to demonstrate its efficiency in 3D place recognition.
-We statistically analyzed the average time required to generate descriptors for each submap across all sequences, including calculating the average time for the three most critical components, and compared our method with other approaches.
-The running time of our method was calculated by measuring the time for descriptor generation and retrieval.
-The results are presented in Table~\ref{tab4}.
-From the table, we can see that our method is not worse than most methods in running time, even if we use implicit expressions.
-Our implicit representation is lightweight and efficient.
-We add the Voxel Hashing technique to the process of obtaining nerve points to index nerve points efficiently and reduce some unnecessary optimization iterations.
-Meanwhile, our method for segmenting major 3D segments is also fast and efficient.
-Finally, real-time performance is achieved.
+To ensure a fair and statistically meaningful evaluation, we further analyzed the average time required to generate descriptors for each submap over the entire dataset.
+In particular, we separately measured the runtime of the three most critical components and compared them against representative state-of-the-art methods under the same experimental settings.
+The overall running time of our method was computed as the sum of descriptor generation time and retrieval time.
+The aggregated results are presented in Table~\ref{tab4}.
+As shown in Table~\ref{tab4}, our method achieves competitive runtime performance and is not inferior to most existing approaches, even though it leverages implicit representations.
+Notably, the implicit representation adopted in our framework is lightweight and computationally efficient, avoiding the heavy overhead typically associated with neural implicit models.
+Furthermore, we employ a Voxel Hashing technique to efficiently index key structural points, which significantly reduces redundant optimization iterations and accelerates spatial querying.
+The proposed large-scale 3D structural segmentation strategy is also carefully designed for efficiency, enabling rapid extraction of dominant geometric components without introducing additional computational burden.

+We further demonstrate the storage efficiency advantage conferred by our implicit neural-point representation factor.
+Prior work often focuses solely on descriptor extraction while retaining raw point-cloud formats for downstream map fusion and maintenance.
+On several representative sequences, we quantify the compression ratio between our implicit encoding and the raw point clouds.
+Table~\ref{tab5} shows that our representation yields substantial storage savings.
+This advantage unlocks significant potential for subsequent map-merging and edge-cloud collaborative mapping tasks.